amihai/DHT/README.md

 ### Configure The Storage

-You can configure the Node by modifying the ---application.properties--- file from the zip or by overriding properties when you start the node (like example above). <br />
+You can configure the Node by modifying the `application.properties` file from the zip or by overriding properties when you start the node (like example above). <br />

 Except the properties already describe you may need to modify:
 * logging.file to modify the location where log4j is storing the logs
 * node.noOfBuckets - This should be the same for all the Nodes so cannot be modified after you started the first Node.
 * bucketsToNodes.balancing.replicationFactor - The number of copies of the same Bucket into the network.

 If you want to fresh start the application you should remove the storage directories.
-In the default config they are located into the ---target--- directory.
+In the default config they are located into the `target` directory.